zhihui-dhc/aib-website/content/en-US/PLAN.md

 commissions that delegators pay to the delegated validators.
 The reward will consist of two types -- transaction fees, and inflationary atoms.
 The transaction fees will be any fee collected by a validator.
-In addition, there will be inflationary atoms at a rate of 1/5 of the total number of atoms per year.
+In addition, there will be inflationary atoms at a self-adjusting rate, initially at 7% per year.
 Cosmos holders who do not put their atoms at stake by being a validator or delegating to a validator will not receive any of the Cosmos Hub Block Rewards.

 **Cosmos Network**: Includes the Cosmos Hub, Dex, and all other connected zones.